xtreme1-io/image-vect-visualization/img-vect-visualization/README.md

 # img-vect-visualization

 To convert the given image dataset into vect list, visualization them on X1 platform.
-The function helps you to discover similar images
+This function helps you to discover similar images

 * to startup service: